juannat7/kausal/README.md

 Kausal
 =========

-🚧 **Kausal** is a Python package to perform causal inference of nonlinear, high-dimensional dynamics using deep Koopman operator.
+🚧 **Kausal** is a Python package to perform causal inference in nonlinear, high-dimensional dynamics using deep Koopman operator-theoretic approach.

 # Quickstart Guide
 > __NOTE__: Please refer to our example notebooks (in `examples/`) for demonstration!